Temzasse/styled-layout/README.md

 };
 ```

-This will enable responsive props for any layout component in styled-layout.
+This will enable responsive props for *all* components in styled-layout.
 The default value in the responsive prop object is represented by `_` key and the other fields come from the breakpoints that were added to the theme.

 ```jsx
 import { Stack, Spacer } from 'styled-layout';